 This is why I thought I’d share my favourite online place where I shop for second hand clothes, some of these you might already know and maybe you find some new ways too.

 It has been my firm favourite for years, always lots of items from lots of individual sellers, perfect for everyday and casual items especially.
 Just search what I need and browse thousands of items.
 The downside is that there’s also lot of crap on Ebay but after using it for years I really developed an eye filtering those out.
 Look for decent photos and description and when in doubt: ask the seller!
 I also often sell on Ebay.
 As a seller you pay a percentage to Ebay as seller’s fee.
 I find Ebay’s customer service excellent.
 When it comes to disputes though, it often favours the buyer’s side, like in case of lost parcels.
 Even if it’s not the seller’s fault, they can end up out of pocket, in case the courier lost the item.
+That being said, you can find a lot discounts for Ebay like Nectar points to spend and other coupons – just hop over to this site.

 I’ve tried Depop both as a seller and a buyer, I found that items are generally more expensive as on Ebay for example, but also more unique and better condition items.
 Depop is a marketplace for fashion only and it also tries to be a little bit of social media: you can like photos and sellers are encouraged to showcase their items in a unique and unusual way like in magazines to attract the fashion minded crowd.
 It works well but it’s as a buyer to pay a premium compared to other online second hand clothing sites.
 This however is only down to the seller, who sets the price and it’s a fixed price, no auctions.
 As a seller you pay a percentage to Depop as seller’s fee.
 I